Arya-Sonthalia/Machine-Learning/README.md

 ### Comparision of model and Best model :
 Random forest classifier , NB Model , Logistic regression are model which seems to perform fair
 •	LINEAR REGRESSION AND NB MODEL SEEM TO HAVE PERFORM WELL
-•	BAGGING AND BOOSTING AS WELL HAV GOOD
+•	BAGGING AND BOOSTING AS WELL HAVE GOOD PERFORMANCE